MegaGM/MyAA/README.md

-## Horrible Nyaa MAL

-Previously known as "Nyaa Ongoings Manager".
+## My Anime Assistant

-Horrible Nyaa MAL gets all anime from the Currently Watching category of your MyAnimeList and asks Nyaa.si if there are some new episodes with HorribleSubs.
+*MyAA tracks "Currently Watching" category of your MyAnimeList and searches Nyaa.si for new episodes available for you with HorribleSubs.*

-*It's a dead simple tool which saves you some time when it comes to checking if there are any new episodes among all ongoings you're "Currently Watching" according to your MyAnimeList.*